 The King County Noxious Weed Control Board requires control of garden loosestrife (Class B noxious weed in Washington).
 The Board reports that small areas of garden loosestrife seedlings can be dug up, and larger isolated plants can be removed by hand if care is taken to remove all rhizomes.
-The Board does not recommend only pulling this plant because it breaks off easily, leaving rhizomes behind to regrow.
-Garden loosestrife has been covered with black plastic on at least one site on Lake Sammamish.
-This can be effective for controlling seedlings or on very small populations.
-It can also serve as a suppression tool where herbicides are not desired.
+Why should noxious weeds be considered in a stormwater management program?